D4yvid/go-raknet/README.md

-# go-raknet
+# go-raknet-legacy

 # THIS IS A FORK!
 The original one is at [this repository](https://github.com/Sandertv/go-raknet)

-go-raknet is a library that implements a basic version of the RakNet protocol, which is used for Minecraft (Bedrock Edition).
+go-raknet-legacy is a library that implements a basic version of the RakNet protocol, which is used for Minecraft (Bedrock Edition).
 It implements Unreliable, Reliable and ReliableOrdered packets and sends user packets as ReliableOrdered.

-go-raknet attempts to abstract away direct interaction with RakNet, and provides simple to use, idiomatic Go API used to listen for connections or connect to servers.
+go-raknet-legacy attempts to abstract away direct interaction with RakNet, and provides simple to use, idiomatic Go API used to listen for connections or connect to servers.

 ## Getting started

 ### Prerequisites
-**As of go-raknet version 1.13.0, go-raknet requires at least Go 1.21**.
-Version 1.12.1 of go-raknet is the last version of the library that supports Go 1.18 and above.
+**As of go-raknet-legacy version 1.13.0, go-raknet-legacy requires at least Go 1.21**.
+Version 1.12.1 of go-raknet-legacy is the last version of the library that supports Go 1.18 and above.

 ### Usage
-go-raknet can be used for both clients and servers, (and proxies, when combined) in a way very similar to the standard net.TCP* functions.
+go-raknet-legacy can be used for both clients and servers, (and proxies, when combined) in a way very similar to the standard net.TCP* functions.

 Basic RakNet server: